jpatterson933/canvas_practice/README.md

 Further description to be added later.
 #
 #
-# aimSight
+# animateToMouse
-## Wherever you move the mouse, it will look like you are aiming through a scope.
+## Wherever you move the mouse, lines will follow
-Further description to be added later.
+Using an event listener to track the mouse movements on the screen.
+The canvas element will then render lines that appear to follow the mouse around dependent upon where the user moves it.
 #
 #
 # circleGenerator